 So why do we still use the crib bumper pads?
 For some parents, the reason may be as simple as liking the way the bumper pad looks.
 The matched crib bedding sets in stores are often cute and the package deal makes for a nice coordinated nursery.

 Other parents are worried about their child's arms and legs sticking through the crib sides, and some worry that the baby will hit his or her head on the crib sides and cause injury.
-According to Health Canada, it is nearly impossible for an infant to hit his or her head hard enough on the crib to cause bruising or injury.
-Health Canada also reports that serious injury is not likely when a child puts his or her arms and legs through the crib slats.
+According to a CNN article , the AAP says crib bumpers don't offer much in the way of injury prevention.
+Health Canada reports that serious injury is not likely when a child puts his or her arms and legs through the crib slats.
 The baby will either remove their arm or leg from the slats if possible, or make enough noise to alert a parent for help.

 Which Groups Have Recommended Against Bumper Pads?Some major children's safety organizations have recently suggested that parents and child care providers should remove crib bumper pads from baby cribs.
-The groups include: American Academy of Pediatrics, Health Canada, the Consumer Product Safety Commission, First Candle/National SIDS Alliance, and the National Institute of Child Health & Human Development.
+The groups include: American Academy of Pediatrics, Health Canada, the Consumer Product Safety Commission, First Candle/National SIDS Alliance, and the National Institutes of Health.
 Some state and regional Back to Sleep campaigns now recommend removing bumper pads, as well.

 Why Do These Groups Recommend Against Crib Bumper Pads?One reason child safety organizations recommend against crib bumpers is that they pose a risk of suffocation.
 Just like a pillow or thick blanket, crib bumper pads can restrict a baby's breathing if the bumper is up next to the baby's nose or mouth.
 Suffocation risk is greatest when babies are very young and unable to move themselves away from potential hazards.